 Mr. Grumbine said that many historic district guidelines are available online for research.
 Mr. Chamberlin asked Mr. Grumbine about training for the Certified Local Government recognition and whether Board Members have to follow the Department of Interior Standards or if they can develop other guidelines.
 Mr. Grumbine said that there is training required for the Certified Local Government but is not entirely sure about the requirements of following Interior Standards.
 Mr. Chamberlin stated that if the Board were to follow the Secretary of Interior Standards as written, then we would be living in a museum not a city.
 Mr. Knee said bring as much as information as everyone can find for the next meeting and it can be edited accordingly.
 Mr. Grumbine said even each historic district in Harrisburg has it’s each contextual issues such as Shipoke will have different needs and materials than Midtown or Uptown.

 ADJOURNMENT: 8:03 PM

-Mr. Chamberlin moved, and Mrs. Montgomery seconded the motion to adjourn.
+Mr. Chamberlin moved, and Mrs. Montgomery seconded the motion, to adjourn.
 The motion was adopted by unanimous vote (7-0) and the meeting adjourned at 8:03 PM.